carseys/pediatric-sepsis-ml-kaggle/README.md

 Packages used: pandas, numpy, collections, scikit-learn, xgboost, tqdm, matplotlib, os, joblib, datetime.

 ## Use
-* Install required packages based on requirements.txt
+* Install required packages based on `requirements.txt`.
-* Follow examples in models.ipynb for using processing functions and modeling processed data.
+* Follow examples in `models.ipynb` for using processing functions and modeling processed data.
 * The biggest challenge was addressing the sparse nature of the data.
-See data_visualizations.ipynb to see how sparse at different points.
+See `data_visualizations.ipynb` to see how sparse at different points.
-* See processing_data.py for classes and functions to process data before splitting for model training.
+* See `processing_data.py` for classes and functions to process data before splitting for model training.
-* See modeling.py for function splitting data for model training and function for developing upload file to kaggle.
+* See `modeling.py` for function splitting data for model training and function for developing upload file to kaggle.
-* The file processing-and-model-development.ipynb is less organized and was used for developing functions for this project.
+* The file `processing-and-model-development.ipynb` is less organized and was used for developing functions for this project.

 ## Further Description: